Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Long-Term Effects of Treatments

-The good news about Hodgkin disease is that treatment can cure the disease.
+The good news about HD is that treatment can cure the disease.
 The bad news is that survivors face a higher than average risk for long-term complications of these treatments, some very serious.

 Many people experience chronic fatigue that can sometimes last for years.
 The most serious complications are secondary cancers and heart disease, which may develop over the 20 to 30 years following treatments.

-People with Hodgkin disease should get a written record of the treatments they received as children, and the potential risks of these treatments.
-These records can help the doctors who later oversee their care monitor for potential health problems.
+People with HD should get a written record of the treatments they received as children, and the potential risks for these treatments.
+These records can help the providers who later oversee their care monitor for potential health problems.

 - Tumor stage, size, and location